CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 * **instance** - A concrete representation of a class consisting of a value for every property.
 * **instance table** - A mapping of instance IDs to metadata for each instance.
 The values are stored in parallel property arrays.
 * **buffer** - a contiguous sequence of bytes used for storing binary data.
 This is equivalent to the [glTF `buffer` concept](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views).
 * **buffer view** or `bufferView` - A subsequence of a buffer that represents a single array.
 A buffer view is completely contained within a buffer.
-This is equivalent to the [glTF `bufferView` concept](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views), though this specification uses bufferViews for a broader set of data types.
+This is equivalent to the [glTF `bufferView` concept](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#buffers-and-buffer-views), though applied to a broader set of data types.
 * **property array** - A single array that stores values for one property.
 * **element** (of a property array) - a single entry of a property array.
 This stores the value of one property for a single instance.
 * **component** (of an element) - For elements of type `ARRAY`, the values contained within are called components.
 In other words, a property array contains elements which contain components.